jakobhviid/ReinstallScripts/README.md

 Go to this folder with a terminal and run `brew bundle`.
 This will import all the applications described, including applications from the app store.

-To create a new Brewfile run `brew bundle dump`.
+To create a new Brewfile run `brew bundle dump`

 For more instructions in export and import of applications using [Homebrew](https://brew.sh/), please take a look [here](https://tomlankhorst.nl/brew-bundle-restore-backup/).